Monthly Archives: May 2013

 Black-eyed peas have been an important staple of Southern cookery since they came to southern shores as part of the slave trade from Africa.
 This appetizing salad hails from traditional Texas home cooking, hence its colloquial name “Texas Caviar.”
 Serve in small quantities to add protein to the plate, almost like a relish.
 Double the […]

-This easy chickpea salad makes a good lunch on its own with some whole grain bread and fresh fruit.
+This easy chickpea salad, filled with flavorful tomatoes and aromatic basil, makes a good lunch on its own with whole grain bread and fresh fruit.
 It’s a great companion to many Italian-style pasta dishes or simple grain dishes during the cooler months, especially if the meal needs a protein boost.
-It’s also good with pasta salads or potato salads as cool […]
+It’s also good with pasta […]

 This colorful and crunchy slaw combines massaged kale with both green and red cabbage.
 It goes with just about every kind of meal, and you can vary it each time with different dressings (see suggestions following the recipe).
 You can also add a little dried fruit or apple for a sweet twist, as suggested in […]